-The term "barbarous radiates" refers to the common unofficial imitations made in Gaul and Britain during the period of the so-called "Gallic Empire," formed in 260 when that part of the Roman Empire was split from the rest under the usurper Postumus (260-269) and lasting until 273 when the Gallo-Roman emperor Tetricus I and his son Tetricus II abdicated (and were allowed to live in retirement!) in favor of the victorious central emperor Aurelian (270-275).
+About Barbarous Radiates: The term "barbarous radiates" refers to the common unofficial imitations made in Gaul and Britain during the period of the so-called "Gallic Empire," formed in 260 when that part of the Roman Empire was split from the rest under the usurper Postumus (260-269) and lasting until 273 when the Gallo-Roman emperor Tetricus I and his son Tetricus II were forced to abdicate (and were allowed to live in retirement!) in favor of the victorious central emperor Aurelian (270-275).
 Barbarous radiates imitated current issues, not issues from the distant past, usually of the Gallic emperors.
-Some, but but only a small fraction, imitate coins of the central emperors and the great majority of those are imitations of consecreation issues of Claudius II (268-270).
+Some, but only a small fraction, imitate coins of the central emperors and the great majority of those are imitations of consecreation issues of Claudius II (268-270).
 An imitation of Galienus is a rare find and it is very unusual to find a barbarous radiate whose prototype must be from Aurelian (270-275) or later.
 Imitations under Postumus are scarce and mostly close to full size.
 Imitations under Victorinus area also scarce.
 They are often smaller than official coins.
 A large majority of imitations are of Tetricus I and II (270-273).
 Few of them are nearly full size--most are significantly smaller or much smaller and many are tiny.
 Unfortunately, the tiny ones rarely show a pleasing design.

 Full-size imitations are somewhat unusual.
 The great majority are distinctly smaller than their prototypes, and many are much smaller or very much smaller.
 Official Gallo-Roman coins were often poorly made, especially under the Tetrici, so one might expect it to be difficult to drawn the line between "official" and "unofficial."
 But it takes a very unusual barbarous radiate to approach the style and quality of even the poor official coins.
 Yes, the line is fine, but the fraction of coins close to the line is small.
 Under the Tetrici the official coins may be poorly struck and the reverses struck from very worn dies, but the portrait styles and obverse lettering are usually quite good, whereas their imitations rarely have portraits of good style.